sbilikiewicz/CrysisFs_Fix/README.md

 </code></pre>

-To fix server crashing problem just open Bin64/CryNetwork.dll and replace jnb loc_396887250F(83 05 01 00 00) with 90 90 90 90 90 90
-This gonna force server process some disconnect packets as corrupted making
+To fix server crashing problem just open Bin64/CryNetwork.dll and replace jnb loc_396887250F(8305010000) with 909090909090 This gonna force server to process some disconnect packets as corrupted making it invulnerable.